marspafll/resources/engineering/control-systems/README.md

 <img src="integral_samples.jpeg" alt="sum the error values" />

+### Integral Windup

+One thing to consider when using integral control is what happens when the error is large for a long time.
+In that case the integral sum will build up to a very large value, and the control system will need to spend a lot of time unwinding it, meaning that it overcorrects for a long time.
+There are a few strategies for dealing with integral windup.

+1. Only accumulate error values within a certain range of 0.
+In particular, stop accumulating when the error reading is **saturated**.
+In the case of a line follower, saturation means reading fully white.
+2. Limit how far into the past the running sum looks.
+There are a couple of ways to do this.
+    1. Use a ring buffer to keep a finite number of previous samples.
+As a sample is added to the buffer, add it to the sum; as a sample falls off, remove it from the sum.
+    2. Before adding each new error value to the running sum, multiply the running sum by some number between 0 and 1.
+This is called **decay**.
+The older a sample gets, the less influence it has on the sum.
+For example, if the decay factor is 0.9, the 10th most recent sample will only count 35% as much as it originally did.
+3. Zero out the running sum whenever the error value "crosses the zero".
+If the current error value is positive and the previous error value is negative (or vice versa), set the running sum to 0.
+This doesn't prevent windup, but it does mitigate the unwind time.

 ### Tuning

 The really tricky part of using a PID is tuning it properly.
 The most accurate tuning methods depend on having a mathematical model of the system and how it responds to inputs.
 But that approach isn't always possible, especially when you don't know college-level math yet.
 Fortunately, there are also trial-and-error techniques for tuning PIDs too.
 Here's the basic process: